Arts Integration Instructional Coach

 Elise Gallinot Goldman, Program Director, coordinated development of The KID smART Model, a comprehensive multi-faceted arts integration program designed around direct instruction in classrooms and professional development for classroom teachers and teaching artists.
 She is on faculty at Harvard Graduate School of Education's Project Zero Classroom and Arts and Passion Driven Learning institutes and has researched and trained in best practices through national models.
 Elise received her certification training in Montessori education and taught for four years before focusing on arts administration.
 She received her B.A. in Anthropology from the University of Georgia in Athens and her Masters Degree in Arts Administration from the University of New Orleans.

-Cheryl Manley, Operations Coordinator/Problem Solver, coordinates events and provides support to all professional staff and the Board of Directors.
+Cheryl Manley, Program & Communications Coordinator, manages KID smART's marketing and social media outreach while providing support to the programming team.
 Cheryl has worked as a marketing and digital media consultant for several local organizations including the New Orleans Swing Dance Festival, Elephant Quilt Productions, and Vintage 329.
 She earned bachelor's degrees in Communication Studies and Video Production from Loyola University Chicago.